-Under an EPA, an attorney has a common law duty to act in the donor's best interests.
-This duty is reinforced by paragraph 5.2 of the Code of Practice which states that the best interests principle 'covers all aspects of financial, personal welfare and healthcare decision-making and actions.
-It applies to anyone making decisions or acting under the provisions of the Act, including attorneys appointed under a Lasting Power of Attorney or registered Enduring Power of Attorney'.
+In addition, under an EPA, an attorney has a common law duty to act in the donor's best interests.

+This duty is reinforced by paragraph 5.2 of the Code of Practice which states that the best interests principle "covers all aspects of financial, personal welfare and healthcare decision-making and actions.
+It applies to anyone making decisions or acting under the provisions of the Act, including attorneys appointed under a lasting power of attorney or registered enduring power of attorney."